zorojuro5145/wing-fighter.github.io/gem/Enhancement Gem_1.md

  **Name:** Enhancement Gem

- **Description:** Used to increase damage against strong foes and reduce their damage
+ **Description:** Used to increase damage against Bosses and reduce their damage

  **Level:** +1